Jigarvarma2005/Streaming-Link-Gen/README.md

 - Go to the Credentials tab and click Create Credentials -> OAuth Client ID
 - Choose Other and Create.
 - Use the download button to download your credentials.
-- Move that file to the root of mirror-bot, and rename it to credentials.json
+- Move that file to the root of streaming-link-gen, and rename it to credentials.json
 - Visit [Google API page](https://console.developers.google.com/apis/library)
 - Search for Drive and enable it if it is disabled
 - Finally, run the script to generate token file (token.pickle) for Google Drive: